processing-r/Processing.R/raw-docs/architecture.md

 [R](https://www.r-project.org/) is a language and free software environment for statistical computing and graphics.
 It compiles and runs on a wide variety of UNIX platforms, Windows and MacOS.

-Processing.R has a similiar architecture to [python mode](http://py.processing.org/).
+[renjin](http://www.renjin.org/) is a JVM-based interpreter for the R language for statistical computing.
+Processing.R uses renjin to run R language sketches in JVM using Processing's default Java API.
+The Processing.R mode has a similiar architecture to [python mode](http://py.processing.org/), which uses Jython.

 ## Architecture